-If you see arcing, press the CLEAR/OFF pad and correct the problem.
 Arcing is the microwave term for sparks in the oven.
 Arcing is caused by:

-- The metal shelf (if included) not installed correctly so it touches the microwave wall. - The temperature probe (if included) in the microwave but not inserted in the food. - Metal or foil touching the side of the oven.
+- The metal shelf (if included) not installed correctly so it touches the microwave wall. - Metal or foil touching the side of the oven. - Foil not molded to food (upturned edges act like antennas).

-- Foil not molded to food (upturned edges act like antennas). - Metal, such as twist-ties, poultry pins or goldrimmed dishes, in the microwave. - Recycled paper towels containing small metal pieces being used in the microwave.
+- Metal, such as twist-ties, poultry pins or goldrimmed dishes, in the microwave. - Recycled paper towels containing small metal pieces being used in the microwave.